dylibso/mcpx-py/README.md

-# mcpx-client
+# mcpx-py

-A command line client for https://www.mcp.run.
+A Python library and command line client for https://www.mcp.run.
 This tool enables seamless interaction with various AI models while providing access to a suite of powerful tools.

 ## Features